Learn something new every day

 Silver nitrate is a soluble compound with the chemical symbol AgNO3 that is used as a reagent in scientific experiments, a topical treatment for things like warts and bacterial infections, and a general antibacterial for use in medicine and industry.
 It is popular is pharmaceuticals but is generally only approved for external use, and even then typically only in very diluted preparations.
 The compound is quite effective, but is also very dangerous when ingested and can burn the skin terribly if improperly prepared.

 Chemists make silver nitrate by dissolving pure silver in liquid nitric acid.
 When the metal hits the acid it crystallizes pretty quickly and forms salts.
 This reaction is fast but it tends to emit a lot of fumes, and as a result it is usually only done in labs or other facilities with good ventilation.
 The salts are usually dried and then either stored on their own or diluted, as is often the case with medical and pharmaceutical preparations.

-When used in liquid drop form, silver nitrate can be used to identify certain other compounds such as iodine, chloride, and bromide.
-Materials are treated with a special solution to separate or deactivate certain other ions that are present, and drops of AgNO3 are added.
-If a specific compound is present, the material will change colors: white indicates the presence of chloride, cream indicates bromide, and yellow indicates iodine.
+One of the most important jobs of the compound in chemistry is as a “reagent,” which means that it can help identify and isolate other chemicals and elements based on how it interacts with them.
+Materials are typically treated with a special solution to separate or deactivate other ions that are present, then drops of liquid AgNO3 are added.
+If a specific compound is present, the material will change colors: white indicates the presence of chloride, for instance, cream indicates bromide, and yellow typically means iodine.